madiwiebe/lighthouse-labs/readme.txt

-Contains all projects associated with the Lighthouse Labs Data Analytics program.
+Contains projects associated with the Lighthouse Labs Data Analytics program.